Searingtown, New York: Town representation

 As Searingtown is an unincorporated part of the Town of North Hempstead, it is directly governed by the town's government in Manhasset.

-As of September 2021, Searingtown is represented on the Town Board by Peter J. Zuckerman, and is located in its 2nd Council District.
+Searingtown is located within the Town of North Hempstead's 2nd council district, which as of August 2024 is represented on the North Hempstead Town Council by Edward Scott (R–Albertson).

 Representation in higher government

 Nassau County representation

-Searingtown is primarily located in Nassau County's 10th Legislative district, which as of January 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
-However a small portion of the hamlet is within Nassau County's 9th Legislative District, which as of September 2021 was represented in the Nassau County Legislature by Richard Nicoello (R–New Hyde Park).
+Searingtown is located in Nassau County's 18th Legislative district, which as of August 2024 is represented in the Nassau County Legislature by Samantha A. Goetz (R–Locust Valley).

 New York State representation

 New York State Assembly

-Searingtown is located in the New York State Assembly's 16th Assembly district, which as of September 2021 is represented by Gina Sillitti (D–Manorhaven).
+Searingtown is located in the New York State Assembly's 16th State Assembly district, which as of August 2024 is represented by Gina L. Sillitti (D–Manorhaven).

 New York State Senate

-Searingtown is located in the New York State Senate's 7th State Senate district, which as of September 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Searingtown is located in the New York State Senate's 7th State Senate district, which as of August 2024 is represented by Jack M. Martins (R–Mineola).

 Federal representation

 United States Congress

-Searingtown is located in New York's 3rd congressional district, which as of September 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Searingtown is located entirely within New York's 3rd Congressional district, which as of August 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).